LifeResearch is like riding a bicycle. To keep your balance, you must keep moving. — Albert Einstein

 Liu, J.*, Li, J. and Yao, F., 2022.
 Source-receptor relationship of transboundary particulate matter pollution between China, South Korea and Japan: Approaches, current understanding and limitations.
 Critical Reviews in Environmental Science and Technology, 52(21), pp.3896-3920. doi: 10.1080/10643389.2021.1964308

-We use both process-based models (e.g., GEOS-Chem) and statistical and machine learning methods to track emissions (e.g., NOx) that drive atmospheric environmental conditions near the surface (e.g., PM2.5 and the urban heat island), which are most relevant to public health.
+We use both process-based models (e.g., GEOS-Chem) and statistical and machine learning methods to track emissions (e.g., NOx) that drive atmospheric environmental conditions near the surface (e.g., PM2.5 concentrations), which are most relevant to public health.
 We combine these ground-level environmental estimates with individual mobility and socioeconomic data to examine disparities in exposure across different population groups.
 The research findings inform atmospheric environmental management policies and environmental equity efforts.
-We are also interested in applying state-of-the-science computer vision approaches to detect energy infrastructure (e.g., solar energy panels) from satellite remote sensing imagery.

 Refs: